 In 2018, CWS was appointed the third party mediator to assist the AVA (now AVS under the National Parks Board) with cat-related feedback through joint visits and advisories.
 This appointment legitimises the importance of community mediation in achieving the humane management of the cat population.

-In general, the steps taken by our team of mediators is as follows:
+In general, the steps taken by our team of community engagement managers is as follows:

-- Feedback is received and our team will ask questions to understand the issue in greater detail.
+- Our team will ask questions via email to understand the issue in greater detail and obtain the contact details of the relevant persons.

-- In light of COVID-19 and the need to reduce face-to-face interactions where possible, our mediators will first engage the feedback provider and/or the person(s) who are the subject of the feedback through email/mail/phone.
+- The community engagement managers will next engage the feedback provider and/or the person(s) who are the subject of the feedback through email/mail/phone .
 This will be the first attempt to resolve the matter.

-- Where required or if the first attempt fails, our team will investigate the complaint on-site and attend at residences.
+- Where required or if the first attempt fails, the team will bring in the our team will investigate the complaint on-site and attend at residences.
 This will be the second attempt to resolve the matter.

 - If the person(s) who are the subject of feedback are uncooperative or recalcitrant, our team will arrange for a further meeting on site together with the relevant authorities like AVS or NEA.
 This will be the third attempt to resolve the matter.